mocdaniel/lab-argocd-odyssey/educates/workshop/content/14-appsets/index.md

 prefix: Run
 title: Display available ApplicationSet Generators
 command: |
-  kubectl explain applicationset.spec.generators
+  clear && kubectl explain applicationset.spec.generators
 ```

 Below is a short summary of their respective purpose:

-- `clusterDecisionResource`:
+- `clusterDecisionResource`: provides data about the clusters managed by ArgoCD
 - `clusters`: provides data about the clusters managed by ArgoCD
 - `git`: provides data about either directories or files within Git repositories
 - `list`: provides hardcoded values as defined in the ApplicationSet
 - `matrix`: provides all possible combinations of the values provided by two other generators
 - `merge`: merges the values provided by other generators
 - `plugin`: provides custom information, depending on implementation
-- `pullRequest`: provides information about a pull request on a SCMaaS
+- `pullRequest`: provides information about a pull request on an SCMaaS
 - `scmProvider`: provides information about repositories (e.g. within an organization) on an SCMaaS
 - `selector`: allows for post-selection of value sets provided by another generator